spectrochempy/spectrochempy/docs/gettingstarted/install/install_docker.rst

   The container will be unable to access directories at upper levels than those specified in ``-v`` bindings.
-Thus if for instance you need to access to a directory where you your data are savec you will need to write a binding explicitely.
+Thus if for instance you need to access to a directory where you your data are savec you will need to write a binding explicitly.
 You can bind as many directory you want.

   .. sourcecode:: bash